ashokpawar25/PokerBestHandExtension/README.md

 High card rule should return the highest card as well, Example ["S2" "D5" "C7" "ST" "HA"] should return, "high-card-ace"

+## Design Pattern - Chain of responsibility
+-For the solution of pocker best hand extension I employed the Chain of Responsibility design pattern to create a chain of rank evaluators.
+Each evaluator in the chain is responsible for determining if a given hand matches a specific poker hand rank.
+If a match is found, the evaluation process stops; otherwise, it proceeds to the next evaluator in the chain.

 # domain Package - It consist domain models and domain services
 ## model.valueobject Package - It consist value object classes